 The one truly horrible thing about hiking the Inca Trail is the complete lack of decent toilets.
-Don’t get me wrong: there are toilets in all campsites, but they usually are squat toilets – which is actually ok, given how dirty they are.
-Remember to bring your own toilet paper and hand-sanitizer!
+There are usually squat toilets in all campsites, and they are filthy.
+You will need to bring your toilet paper and hand-sanitizer!

-GOOD TO KNOW: On the first two days of the Inca Trail, you may come across locals who have set up toilets which you can use for a few cents.
-Other than that, it’ll have to be either the nasty toilets at the campsite, or the bushes.
+On the first two days of the Inca Trail, you may come across toilets which you can use for a few cents.

 Meals during the Inca Trail

-Three main hot meals (usually including soup, a main course and a small dessert) are served every day – breakfast, lunch and dinner; as well as a snack – it can be popcorn, cookies, fruits – and a hot drink once or twice a day, depending on the day.
+Three main hot meals (usually including soup, a main course and a small dessert) are served every day – breakfast, lunch and dinner; as well as a snack – it can be popcorn, cookies, fruits – and a hot drink in the afternoon.

-Throughout your Machu Picchu hike you will be provided with safe-to-drink water every night and every morning, and numerous cups of tea or coffee.
+Throughout your Machu Picchu hike you will be provided with safe-to-drink water, and numerous cups of tea or coffee.

-So, how much should you tip the team?
-Different companies have different guidelines for that, and we don’t all come from a tipping culture – I know that, being from Italy, I don’t (to find out more, check out this post on tipping in Italy).
-Having said so, I like to show my gratitude for a good service, and I am ready to tip for that!
+Different companies have different guidelines on how much guides and porters should be tipped, and we don’t all come from a tipping culture – I know that, being from Italy, I don’t (to find out more, check out this post on tipping in Italy).
+But all in all, you will want to show your gratitude.

-As I have said at the very beginning of this post, walking the Inca Trail is a once in a lifetime experience – the kind you will never forget.
-Going prepared is key to make sure you make the most of it, and I truly hope this post – which is based on my experience (and also my mistakes) helps you doing so.
+Walking the Inca Trail is an experience you will never forget.
+Going prepared is key to make sure you make the most of it, and I truly hope this post – which is based on my experiences helps you doing so.